Nominations for the Pride of Sport Awards 2018 close on Friday 21st September.

-All nominations received will be considered for the Pride of Sport Awards 2018.
+Nominations received after that date will be considered for Pride of Sport 2019.

 You can nominate anyone of any age for a Pride of Sport Award.
 It could be a selfless volunteer who has given up their time to coach youngsters for years, or someone who washes kits to make sure players look their best week in week out.

 Please choose what you feel to be the most suitable category from the list below.
 Don’t worry if you’re not sure - some nominees may fit in more than one category, so the Pride of Sport team will make sure all nominations are considered for the most appropriate award.